sp_statistics (Transact-SQL)

 TABLE_NAME sysname Table name.
 This column always returns a value.

-NON_UNIQUE smallint NOT NULL.
+NON_UNIQUE smallint Not nullable.

 0 = Unique